miguoliang/old_blog/code/_posts/2019-11-6-how-to-do-when-php-works-slowly.md

 ## Introduction

-There are many reseans can make PHP working slowly.
-And how to find the reason you are facing is important.
-So I write this tutorial to help you find it out step by step.
+Many reasons can make PHP working slowly.
+And how to find the reason you are facing is essential.
+This article helps you find and fix it out, step by step.

 I assume your PHP running on a Linux server, and the version of your PHP is 7.0 or above.
 Here we GO!